 The Star Dust Drive-In in Ayr is one of very last outdoor drive in cinemas in Queensland and hey who wouldn't want to experience that.
 Pack your pillows, blankets and maybe even a bean bag and enjoy some of the classics or latest release movies under the stunning North Queensland sky.
 A double feature plays every Friday and Saturday evening from 6:30pm with an good old fashioned snack bar on site for all food and drink desires.

 What a MINT view!

-While there why not spend a little extra time and do the Mount Inkerman Nature Trail - a 30 to 45 minute return walk that explores some of the regions native bushland.
+While there why not spend a little extra time and do the Mount Inkerman Nature Trail - a 30-45 minute return walk that explores some of the regions native bushland.

-There is one thing in the Burdekin that we know you will all love and that's the FOOD!
 For a small region they sure know how to punch above their weight with local produce featured in nearly every cafe, restaurant and pub throughout the townships of Brandon, Ayr and Home Hill.
-Some of our favourites include Del Santos Deli, Q Street Grill.
+Some of our favourites include Del Santos Deli and Q Street Grill.
 There's also a new brewery in town with an interesting story to tell - visit the Iron Works Brewery for a refreshing ale.